ibm-cloud-docs/vlans/faq.md

 {: faq}
 {: support}

 Existing compute devices, such as a virtual server instance (VSI) or a bare metal, cannot be moved to a new VLAN.
-A new VSI or bare metal needs to be provisioned in the new VLAN and deprovisioned accordingly.
+A new VSI or bare metal must be provisioned in the new VLAN and deprovisioned accordingly.
 Single VLAN firewalls cannot be moved to a new VLAN either.
 Multi VLAN firewalls can be attached to the new VLAN and then detached from the previous VLAN.
 Refer to the specific offering documentation for capabilities and limitations.

 ## Is there a way to specify which VLAN I want to use for my device when I order it?
 {:#specify-vlan-during-order}